Being a new gardener is hard.

 The Second Best Time to Water Your Garden: The Late Afternoon / Early Evening

-If, like me, you’re not much of a morning person, then water in the late afternoon or early evening.
+If, like me, you’re not much of a morning person, then water your plants in the late afternoon or early evening.
 The principle here is clear: you’re trying to do whatever you can to avoid watering in the middle of the day.

 While watering at the end of the day is slighly worse than the morning, if you have no other option it’s certainly better than not watering at all!